 Rust is always a bad sign.
 This issue is not just an aesthetic one, but one that causes major issues in the vehicle.
 Typically, rust begins in a small area that needs to be treated quickly in order to prevent it from spreading – if not, it will usually spread to other locations on the car.
 As this process happens, the metals that make up your car become brittle, weak and breakable.

 This can be anything, from the chassis to the brakes and the fuel lines.
 A car that is covered in rust is not safe and should, therefore, be recycled.

 At Morecambe Metals, we’re aware of just how important recycling your end-of-life vehicle is.
-Our eco-friendly processes ensure that your car will be scrapped and recycled according to regulation, so don’t hesitate to contact us or talk about what we can do for you on 01524 69191.
+Our eco-friendly processes ensure that your car will be scrapped and recycled according to regulation, so if you’re looking to scrap your car don’t hesitate to contact us or talk about what we can do for you on 01524 69191.
 Alternatively, follow us on Facebook and LinkedIn to keep up to date with our latest news.